The Probate Process

 The second step in probate consists of an ongoing process of filings, notifications and applicable settlements.
 The following is a brief list of tasks to complete.

-• Pay any debts, claims or taxes that are due and object to claims which should not be allowed
+• Pay any debts, claims or taxes that are due and object to claims that should not be allowed.

 Step Three